-Chikara Kamimura, 44, manager of club Proud, a soapland (erotic bathhouse) in the Fukuhara district, was written up for violating the Child Welfare Law.
+Officers took Chikara Kamimura, 44, the manager of club Proud, a soapland (erotic bathhouse) in the Fukuhara district, into custody for violating the Child Welfare Law.
 According to the Sankei Shimbun (Feb.
 23), Kamimura was initially arrested on February 22 for violating the Anti-Prostitution Law.

 At the time of the bust, police found five women aged between 30 and 40 years of age on the premises dispensing sexual services out of private rooms.
 The club’s Website, however, boasted of offering women under the age of 20.
 An anonymous tip regarding the possible employment of a minor led police to the establishment.